 While the original reasons have long been forgotten, many English weddings still follow this tradition.
 It’s not everyone’s cup of tea, though; in 2015, one in five Brits had cupcakes on their wedding day, according to The Telegraph.
 Regardless, “the royals have always stuck to the tried-and-true fruitcake,” Vogue reports.

 That does not mean they don’t take some liberties, of course.
 Along with an eight-tiered fruitcake, Kate and William served a “groom’s cake” made of chocolate biscuit.
-And word on the street is that Prince Harry and Meghan Markle will have a banana cake on their big day.
-Still, we’re willing to bet that fruitcake will make an appearance, too.
-It’s tradition, after all!
+However, Prince Harry and Meghan Markle had a lemon elderflower cake with buttercream frosting on their big day—with no fruitcake.

 And that’s not the first time the newlyweds have strayed from royal traditions.
 Here are 14 more times Prince Harry and Meghan Markle broke royal protocol.